otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

-By waiting for the server to send prekey messages, OTRv4 will be subject to DoS attacks when a server is compromised or the network is undermined to return a "no prekey message exists" response from the server.
+By waiting for the server to send prekey messages, OTRv4 will be subject to DoS attacks when a server is compromised or the network is undermined to return a "no prekey message available" response from the server.
 This is preferred over the possible compromise of multiple non-interactive DAKEs due to the reuse of a prekey message.